Date of Original Issue: September 24, 2008

 Note: If PIPEDA applies, the request must be provided within 30 days of receipt

-- If the request involves information that pre-dates January 2004, ASEBP may not have a record of the persons or organizations to whom the individual’s personal information may have been disclosed.
-In these cases, ASEBP shall advise the individual about the person(s) or organization(s) to whom ASEBP may have disclosed the information.
+c.
+If the request involves information that pre-dates January 2004, ASEBP may not have a record of the personal information, persons, or organizations to whom the individual’s personal information may have been disclosed.

-- If an individual has a sensory disability ASEBP shall provide access in an alternative format, if available and if reasonable to do so.
+8.8 If an individual has a sensory disability, ASEBP shall provide access in an alternative format, if available and if reasonable to do so.

 Responding to a request for personal information

-- ASEBP shall respond to a request for personal information within 45* calendar days of receiving the request.
-However, if there are situations that require extensive review, or a need for other input, the Act allows for extra time to respond.
+8.16 ASEBP shall respond to a request for personal information within 45* calendar days of receiving the request.
+However, if there are situations that require extensive review, or a need to consult a third party, the Act allows for extra time to respond.
 The 45-day timeframe to respond does not include the time between when clarification or additional information is requested and received, the fee estimate is given and the deposit is received or when the applicant is advised of the balance owing and when payment is made in full.

 *Note: 30 days if PIPEDA applies